d18s/awesome-machine-learning-engineering/README.md

 * [Dataflow](https://cloud.google.com/dataflow/docs/) "is a unified programming model and a managed service for developing and executing a wide variety of data processing patterns"
 * [ML Engine](https://cloud.google.com/ml-engine/docs/) "brings the power and flexibility of TensorFlow, scikit-learn and XGBoost to the cloud"

+### Azure

+* [Batch AI](https://docs.microsoft.com/en-us/azure/batch-ai/) "helps you experiment with your AI models using any framework and then train them at scale across GPU and CPU clusters"
+* [Machine Learning services](https://docs.microsoft.com/en-us/azure/machine-learning/service/) "enable building, deploying, and managing machine learning and AI models using any Python tools and libraries"
+* [Machine Learning Studio](https://docs.microsoft.com/en-us/azure/machine-learning/studio/) "is a collaborative, drag-and-drop tool you can use to build, test, and deploy predictive analytics solutions on your data"

 ## Related awesome lists